openlibhums/memory-alpha/content/support/guides/workflow-editor-typesetting.md

 This stage covers typesetting and proofreading of typeset files.

-The typesetting overview screen shows all articles currently in typesetting with their status You can **Claim** an article to indicate who is managing its typesetting (this doesn't restrict other editors' access).
-Use the filter in the top-right corner to show only **My assignments**.
+The typesetting overview screen shows all articles currently in typesetting, with their status.
+You can **Claim** an article to indicate who is managing its typesetting (this doesn't restrict other editors' access).
+To see all your claimed articles, use the filter in the top-right corner to show only **My assignments**.

-This guide will outline three types of typesetting workflows:
+This guide will outline three typesetting workflows:
 - Uploading galleys yourself.
 - Converting files within Janeway.
 - Working with an external typesetter.